+ Event Details

 Weather: In true MatSu form, we went through multiple weather conditions in 2019.
 It started out in the high 30s and was somewhat sunny and blue.
 Then the wind set in and by the end it was COLD.
 We also had some minor sprinkles right as we were wrapping up.
 We suggest having a variety of clothing options in your car so you have some choices.

 General vibe: We loved how upbeat everyone was this year!
 We have to say we admire how welcoming our runners were to everyone out there.
 The level of support amongst everyone was THROUGH THE ROOF!
 We hope it will only multiply in 2020.

 We want this to be the best darn small event out there!
 We are looking for volunteers to help out at aid stations as well as help at traffic crossings and with general set up.

-All volunteers will receive (at a minimum) a fancy race shirt.
+All volunteers will receive (at a minimum) a fancy race shirt or whatever swag we decide to present.
 It will be worth your while!
-In 2019 we offered free race registrations to any of our events for the next year... we anticipate that being a standing offer for 2020.
-We have several happy runners scheduled for Archangel Marathon and Hatcher Pass Marathon this year because they were amazing and showed up!
+We will also offer you free race entry of your choice to any of our 2020 or 2021 events!
+We had several happy runners race in Archangel Marathon and Hatcher Pass Marathon this year because they were amazing and showed up!

 We can ALWAYS put youth groups/sports teams/child do-gooders to work as well.
 We aren't opposed to helping support these groups with their needs- travel, uniforms and all the other needs add up!